-IndyCar CEO Mark Miles and IMS President Doug Boles told me that there were over 300,000 spectators at last year’s Indianapolis 500, and they both expect this year’s attendance to be even greater.
+IndyCar CEO Mark Miles and IMS President Doug Boles told me that there were over 300,000 spectators at last year’s Indianapolis 500, and that they both only expect this year’s attendance to be even greater.

 Planning to be one of 300,000+ spectators this year?
-The following tips and tricks will help to ensure you have the best Indy 500 experience.
+The following tips and tricks will help to ensure you have the best Indy500 experience.

 What To Pack In a Cooler